 John was the Republican Party’s nominee for President in the 2008 election.

-He currently serves on the Senate’s committees on Armed Services, Foreign Relations, Homeland Security and Governmental Affairs, and Indian Affairs.
+He currently serves as Chairman of the Senate Armed Services Committee and serves on the Senate’s committees on Homeland Security and Governmental Affairs, and Indian Affairs.

 John has seven children and four grandchildren, and currently lives in Phoenix, Arizona with his wife, Cindy.